mmozuras/mmozuras.github.com/post/_posts/2020-03-30-cities-and-network-effects.md

 Now, before I write the next paragraph, a couple of disclaimers.
 I love Kaunas.
 I enjoy visiting, walking down the Freedom Alley and hopping into "Spurginė".
 [I root for "Žalgiris"][secret].

 Considering the network effects, it could be better for Lithuania in the long-term if we'd focus investments into Vilnius.
 That's not what currently happening.
 For example, Invest Lithuania wants to bring [more investments into Kaunas][invest].
 That's good and better than those investments not arriving at all.
 But it might not be the right choice long-term.
 Lithuania might be better off if we'd focus on making one city great, instead of two cities good.
+Though, emotionally (including for me) that would be a tough choice to make.

 Now when everyone in Kaunas hates me...
-Let's also not forget that network effects are not everything.
+Let's not forget that network effects are not everything.
 But they are a lot.
 Network effects make [cities better problem solvers][localism].
 And as Edward Glaeser wrote, they make cities [humanity's greatest invention][city].
 As long as we invest in the right infrastructure.

 [mexico]: /three-weeks-in-mexico
 [ben]: //stratechery.com/about/